Creative Problem-Solving

 -

-I began experimenting with painted QR codes in 2011—years before QR codes were common—to explore how far they could be stretched as both visual objects and interactive triggers.
-What started as a curiosity-driven art experiment became Depiction, a pair of neighborhood-scale photo installations, and eventually grew into STEAM-focused sound installations and a month-long museum residency.
+I began experimenting with painted QR codes in 2011—years before they were common—to explore how far they could be stretched as visual objects and as interactive triggers.
+What started as a curiosity-driven art experiment became Depiction, a pair of neighborhood-scale interactive installations, then grew into STEAM-focused art and sound installations and an artist residency.

 -

-Built a multi-floor, art-soaked, clue-hunting experience so immersive people forgot it was a fundraiser.
+Built a multi-floor, art-filled, clue-hunting experience so immersive people forgot it was a fundraiser

 Working for The Carrack, a DIY community art gallery, I was challenged to invent a new October fundraiser with a modest $10k goal.
 I created an immersive Masquerade Ball filled with art, performance, puzzles, and exploration.
 The result became a signature annual event, turning a creative gamble into $25k–$40k per year.